Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

-``numberOfParameters``   Number of parameters which can be optimized ``parameterVector``      Returns the current parameter vector of the model ``setParameterVector``   Sets the parameter vector to new values ``configure``            Configures the model.
-Options depend on the specific model ``read``, ``write``      Loads and saves a serializable object ``createState``          Returns a newly created State object holding the state to be stored in eval
+``numberOfParameters``   Number of parameters which can be optimized ``parameterVector``      Returns the current parameter vector of the model ``setParameterVector``   Sets the parameter vector to new values ``read``, ``write``      Loads and saves a serializable object ``createState``          Returns a newly created State object holding the state to be stored in eval
 ======================   ==============================================================================